Frequently Asked Questions

 Is Financial Aid Available?

-What Are The Dates Associated With The Spain and Austria Component Of The Study Abroad Course?
+What Are The Dates Associated With The Spain Component Of The Study Abroad Course?

-The Spain and Austria component of the study abroad course is June 16 through June 26, 2021.
-Students will typically depart for Europe on June 15, 2021 and most flight arrivals from the U.S. occur in the morning hours on June 16, 2021.
-Departure flights from Europe would typically occur the morning of June 26, 2020 and arrive back in the USA on the next evening.
+The Spain component of the study abroad course is June 2 through June 15, 2024.
+Students will typically depart for Europe on June 1, 2024 and most flight arrivals from the U.S. occur in the morning hours in Spain.
+Departure flights from Europe would typically occur the morning and arrive back in the USA on the same evening.
+Of course students may book any flight that works best for the individual schedule.

-Where Will The Students Stay While In Spain and Austria?
+Where Will The Students Stay While In Spain?

-The hotels for the study abroad will be selected during the spring semester 2021.
+The hotels for the study abroad will be selected during the spring semester 2024.
 In the past, our accommodations have included the Hotel Tryp Ambassador, Emperador Hotel, and other similar hotels near the Opera Metro stop in Madrid.
-We will also have comparable accommodations (yet to be determined) in Austria and Malaga.
+We will also have comparable accommodations (yet to be determined) in other cities in Spain.

-Will All The Course Content Be Provided In Spain and Austria?
+Will All The Course Content Be Provided In Spain?

 Will All The Course Content Be Provided By Florida Tech Faculty?

-Lectures will be provided by both FIT faculty and our partner universities: (ESIC University) in Spain and (Upper Austria University) in Austria.
-Approximately eight - ten lecture hours, most of it covering International business and marketing curriculum, will be provided in a traditional lecture format by faculty from our partner universities.
-Our partner universities will be our hosts in Spain and Austria, organizing tours and providing usage of campus facilities and cafeteria.
-All other course content, whether online or in a traditional lecture format in Europe, will be provided by Dr. Charles Bryant, Assistant Professor, Nathan M. Bisk College of Business, Florida Tech.
+Lectures will be provided by both Florida Tech faculty and our partner university (ESIC University) in Spain.
+Approximately 8–10 lecture hours, most of it covering International business and marketing curriculum, will be provided in a traditional lecture format by faculty from our partner universities.
+Our partner universities will be our hosts in Spain organizing tours and providing usage of campus facilities and cafeteria.
+All other course content, whether online or in a traditional lecture format in Europe, will be provided by Dr. Charles Bryant, Associate Professor, Nathan M. Bisk College of Business, Florida Tech.

 Has This Type Of Study Abroad Course Been Previously Offered?